-In the 1970s, he was a co-founder of the celebrated recording bands Lougarou (later Garolou) in Québec and RAM in Nova Scotia, exploring music stretching from francophone folklore to jazz-rock fusion.
+Steven’s early experiences in Canadian popular music include co-founding the celebrated recording bands Lougarou (later Garolou) in Québec, and RAM in Nova Scotia, exploring music stretching from francophone folklore to jazz-rock fusion.

-In parallel, and as a welcome counterbalance to the solitary precision of the studio, in 1990 Steven co-founded Nova Scotia’s Upstream—an ensemble and organization focused on improvisation in instrumental music.
+In 1990, as a counterbalance to the solitary precision of the studio, Steven co-founded Nova Scotia’s Upstream—an ensemble and organisation rooted in improvised music.

-In addition to his work as a composer, performer, and teacher, he has also been regularly involved with research and support activities related to electroacoustic music, including co-production of the Oscillations Festival (2003-2012); a term as President of Canada’s national electroacoustic music association, the Canadian Electroacoustic Community; and serving as a consultant to a research study on the sociology of creative technology, at Acadia University.
+He has been regularly involved with teaching and support activities related to electroacoustic music, including: co-production of the Oscillations Festival (2003-2012); a term as President of Canada’s national electroacoustic music association, the Canadian Electroacoustic Community; and teaching at both Dalhousie University and Acadia University.

-Steven Naylor continues to pursue a diverse range of activities.
-Some current highlights include:
+Steven continues to pursue a diverse range of artistic activities, including:

-- Founder and artistic director of subText, a flexible ensemble and presentation organization that blends improvised and through-composed music, incorporating both instrumental and electroacoustic resources.
+- Founder and artistic director of subText, a flexible ensemble focused on improvisation with instrumental and electroacoustic resources.

 - Adjunct Professor and affiliated researcher in the Acadia University School of Music.

-Steven Naylor is married to Pamela Ritchie, an award-winning visual artist and former professor at NSCAD University in Halifax.
+Steven completed the PhD in Musical Composition at the University of Birmingham, UK, supervised by Jonty Harrison.
+He is married to Pamela Ritchie, an award-winning visual artist and Professor Emerita at NSCAD University in Halifax.
 They have two daughters, and live near Halifax, Nova Scotia, Canada.

-For more information on Steven’s background, please see his 2010 interview with Kevin Austin in eContact 14.3 (Canadian Electroacoustic Community)
+For other information on Steven’s background, please see his 2010 interview with Kevin Austin in eContact 14.3 (Canadian Electroacoustic Community).